1. Introduction

 \[Var(ABCD)=\frac{1}{W * H}\sum_{x, y}(I(x,y) - \mu)^{2}=\frac{1}{W*H}\sum_{x,y}(I^{2}(x, y) - 2*{\mu}*{I(x,y)} + {\mu}^{2})=\frac{1}{W*H}(\sum_{x,y}I^{2}(x, y) - 2*{\mu}*\sum_{x,y}{I(x,y)} + \sum_{x,y}{\mu}^{2})=\frac{1}{W*H}(\sum_{x,y}I^{2}(x, y) - 2*{\mu}*\sum_{x,y}{I(x,y)} + (W*H)*{\mu}^{2})\]

-Where \(\sum_{x,y}I^{2}(x, y)\) can be obtained by integral of square pixel value
+Where \(\sum_{x,y}I^{2}(x, y)\) can be obtained by the integral of the squared pixel values

 2. Experiment